docker/awesome-compose/react-express-mysql/README.md

 services:
   backend:
     build: backend
+    ports:
+      - 80:80
+      - 9229:9229
+      - 9230:9230
     ...
   db:
-    image: mysql:5.7
+    image: mysql:8.0.19
     ...
   frontend:
     build: frontend
     ports:
-    - 80:9000
+    - 3000:3000
     ...
 ```
 The compose file defines an application with three services `frontend`, `backend` and `db`.
-When deploying the application, docker-compose maps port 80 of the frontend service container to port 9000 of the host as specified in the file.
+When deploying the application, docker-compose maps port 3000 of the frontend service container to port 3000 of the host as specified in the file.
-Make sure port 80 on the host is not already being in use.
+Make sure port 3000 on the host is not already being in use.

 ## Deploy with docker-compose